brunojppb/brunojppb.github.io/_posts/2022-01-19-elixir-phoenix-typescript-react.md

 * Move the production files to `priv/static/webapp`

 > The `/priv/static/webapp` path will be picked up by Phoenix later on, but make sure
-> that you add it to you `.gitignore` file.
+> that you add it to your `.gitignore` file.
 We don't want to commit our frontend
 > production bundles.

 Let's go ahead and create `lib/mix/tasks/webapp.ex` with the following Elixir code: